 Members of the English and Creative Writing discipline have either led or contributed to a number of major externally funded research projects.
 For details on these projects, follow the links below:

-- Expressive Writing and Telling in Crisis: addressing urgent needs in Aakar governate, Lebanon (2020-2021) PI: Siobhan Campbell, Funding: AHRC.
+- Expressive Writing and Telling in Crisis: addressing urgent needs in Aakar governate, Lebanon (2020-2021) Principal Investigator: Siobhan Campbell, Funding: AHRC.

-- Reading Europe Advanced Data Investigation Tool (READ-IT) (2018-21), PI-2 (UK Lead): Shafquat Towheed, Funding: AHRC under the Joint Programme in Cultural Heritage (JPICH)
+- Reading Europe Advanced Data Investigation Tool (READ-IT) (2018-21), Principal Investigator-2 (UK Lead): Dr Shafquat Towheed, Funding: AHRC under the Joint Programme in Cultural Heritage (JPICH)

-- Entrepreneurial Literary Research (2016-17), PI: Suman Gupta, Funding: British Academy Newton Grant
+- Entrepreneurial Literary Research (2016-17), Principal Investigator: Suman Gupta, Funding: British Academy Newton Grant

-- Beyond do no harm: Life Writing and Expressive Writing after sexual violence in conflict (2016), Co-I: Siobhan Campbell, Funding: Beyond Borders (Charity, Scotland) with INMAA (NGO) Kirkuk
+- Beyond do no harm: Life Writing and Expressive Writing after sexual violence in conflict (2016), Co-Investigator: Siobhan Campbell, Funding: Beyond Borders (Charity, Scotland) with INMAA (NGO) Kirkuk

-- Reading Communities: Connecting the Past and the Present (2015-16), PI: Shafquat Towheed, Funding: AHRC
+- Reading Communities: Connecting the Past and the Present (2015-16), Principal Investigator: Dr Shafquat Towheed, Funding: AHRC

-- Framing Financial Crisis and Protest: North-West and South-East Europe (2014-16), PI: Suman Gupta, Funding: Leverhulme Trust
+- Framing Financial Crisis and Protest: North-West and South-East Europe (2014-16), Principal Investigator: Suman Gupta, Funding: Leverhulme Trust

 - Planned Violence: Post/colonial Urban Infrastructures and Literature (2014-16), Co-I: Alex Tickell, Funding: Leverhulme Trust

-- Prospects for English Studies: India and Britain Compared (2011-14), PI: Suman Gupta and Richard Allen, Funding: AHRC
+- Prospects for English Studies: India and Britain Compared (2011-14), Principal Investigator: Suman Gupta and Richard Allen, Funding: AHRC

 - UK Reading Experience Database (RED) project was founded and coordinated by discipline members.
 The UK RED is an open-access database housed at the Open University, containing over 30,000 easily searchable records documenting the history of reading in Britain from 1450 to 1945.
 Evidence of reading presented in UK RED is drawn from published and unpublished sources as diverse as diaries, commonplace books, memoirs, sociological surveys, and criminal court and prison records.